 Dr. Lee has excellent patient positive feedbacks and has been consistently voted as a “five stars rated” doctor.
 Most of his patients experience 20/20 vision and enjoy excellent vision free from glasses or contact lenses.
 Dr. Lee is known for his excellent bedside manner and patience, and patients find him very helpful and informative going through the complex information of modern-day advanced vision correction procedures.
 Most of Dr. Paul C Lee MD’s patients experience excellent recovery in 24 hours and are able to resume most normal activities the following day.

 Dr. Lee is available by appointment only.
-The CCRS office hours are from9:00 am to 6:00 pm from Monday to Friday and at 8:00 am -2:00 pm on Saturday.
+The CCRS office hours are from 8:00 am to 5:00 pm from Monday to Friday and at 7:00 am -1:00 pm on Saturday.
 The complete services available at CCRS range from VisuMax All-Laser LASIK, Topo-guided Custom Treatment (TCAT), Small Incision Lenticule Extraction (SMILE), to Implantable Collamer Lens (ICL).
 If you have a vision issue and need to discuss the right procedure for your condition, consult Dr. Paul C. Lee, MD at the CCRS LASIK eye center in Los Angeles CA.

 Vision Correction Procedures